maxwolf621/AZ/az-104/Test/pictures.md

 - Scale up: Get more CPU, memory, disk space, and extra features like dedicated virtual machines (VMs), custom domains and certificates, staging slots, autoscaling, and more.
-- Scale out: Increase the number of VM instances that run your app. ou can scale out to as many as 30 instances
+- Scale out: Increase the number of VM instances that run your app. you can scale out to as many as 30 instances

 ## Modify variable in resources section